deniskapel/global-classroom/papers/references.md

 possible diacritized hypotheses using the unique tokens dictionary.
 Score all the hypotheses and select the hypothesis (diacritized tokens) with the highest score.
 Map the tokens into the actual diacritized words.

+### Tunisian Dialect Case [Article 7]

+As Tunisian Dialect does not have standard orthography, that is why corpus gathering and first standardization according to Conventional Orthography for Dialectal Arabic [57] became one of the primary challenges of this case.
+This article describes two approaches of automatic diacritics restoration.
+In the first one is proposed two major models, in particular statistical machine translation (SMT) and a discriminative model as a sequence classification task based on Conditional Random fields (CRF).
+The second approach suggests the integration of POS features to influence the generation of diacritics.
+The results demonstrate high scores of automatic diacritization, where Word Error Rate (WER) 21.44% for CRF and WER 34.6% for SMT.

+### Hungarian Case [Article 8]

+In this paper was used a method based on statistical machine translation (STM) which is able to restore accents in Hungarian texts with high accuracy.
+In Hungarian there are many word forms due to agglutination of an unknown system trained on a fixed vocabulary.
+In order to solve this issue was implemented morphological analyzer into system, that can suggest accented word candidates for unknown words.
+The different setups reached 99 percent of accuracy.
+This performance could only be achieved by a system that is able to produce correct word forms and takes context into account.
+[Article 8]

 ### More references
 1. Adali, K., & Eryiğit, G. (2014, April).
 Vowel and diacritic restoration for social media texts.
 In Proceedings of the 5th Workshop on Language Analysis for Social Media (LASM) (pp. 53-61).
 2. De Pauw, G., Wagacha, P. W., & De Schryver, G. M. (2007, September).
 Automatic diacritic restoration for resource-scarce languages.
 In International Conference on Text, Speech and Dialogue (pp. 170-179).
 Springer, Berlin, Heidelberg.